Our Decarbonization Strategy

 To achieve this goal, we developed a comprehensive, cross-functional decarbonization plan, outlining the most impactful areas where we can decrease emissions:

-We regularly analyze the emissions and fuel efficiency of our aircraft through industry-leading software and tracking metrics, and we leverage this data during our decision-making processes to verify equipment is functioning within specified parameters.
+Advanced flight planning and tracking is one of the most impactful ways to optimize aircraft fuel efficiency.
+We regularly analyze the emissions and fuel efficiency of our aircraft through industry-leading software and key metrics, and we leverage this data during our decision-making processes to verify equipment is functioning within specified parameters.